saltybrackets/FreenoveBigHexapod-DotNet/README.md

 **VERY MUCH A WORK IN PROGRESS!**

-Plain-old C# code, decoupled from Unity will eventually exist as its own package, to more easily extract and use in other types of C# projects.
+Plain-old C# code, decoupled from Unity, will eventually exist as its own package, to more easily extract and use in other types of C# projects.